Professor Helen Nicholson

 1999–2004: associate editor of Crusades, journal of the Society for the Study of the Crusades and the Latin East

-With my colleagues in medieval history, I contribute to:
+With my colleagues in medieval history, archaeology and religion, I contribute to:

 Year two: I teach an option course, currently: